6 easy steps to help you with meditation

 What are you actually ‘doing’?

-To help you focus away from your mind’s busy chatter, choose something to rest your attention on:
+In addition, to help you focus away from your mind’s busy chatter, you can choose something to rest your attention on, either eyes closed or open:

 Your heart centre.